top of page

 • Is there age-appropriate furniture?

-• What do you hear, other residents visiting, staff communicating, soft music?
+• Do you hear residents visiting, staff communicating, soft music?

 • Tasteful, clean, updated and well maintained?